fdac20/news/README.md

 As a programmer you will never write anything from scratch, but will reuse code, frameworks, or ideas.
 You are encouraged to learn from the work of your peers.
-However, if you don't try to do it yourself, you will not learn.
-[Deliberate practice][deliberate-practice] (activities designed for the sole purpose of effectively improving specific aspects of an individual's performance) is the only way to reach perfection.
+However, if you don't try to do it yourself, you will not learn. [deliberate-practice](https://web.archive.org/web/20190801180936/https://psy.fsu.edu/faculty/ericssonk/ericsson.exp.perf.html)
+(activities designed for the sole purpose of effectively improving specific aspects of an individual's performance) is the only way to reach perfection.